Weekend Escapes: Birmingham, Alabama

 Automatic Seafood & Oysters

-From humble local joints to James Beard-award-winning culinary institutions, the Bham food scene is a reason alone to visit the Magic City.
 Start your morning with a fresh pastry from Last Call Baking Company.
 The options are all tantalizing, from traditional pastries, such as plain and chocolate croissants, to specialty items like their famous gochujang twist, a perfect blend of sweet and spicy.
-Pair your pastry with an aromatic latte from June Coffee, located just steps away from the bakery.

-A city can’t claim to be an iconic southern destination without a quintessential barbecue joint.
-For Birmingham, this establishment is Saw’s Barbecue.
 After opening their first location in 2009, Saw’s has steadily become a Birmingham staple and was voted as the best barbecue in Alabama by Southern Living Magazine in 2023.
-Saw’s provides Carolina-style barbecue as well as other traditional southern fare, and is a must-visit to explore Birmingham like a local.
+Saw’s offers Carolina-style barbecue and other traditional Southern fare and is a must-visit to explore Birmingham like a local.

 For a fun date night out or celebratory dinner, visit Automatic Seafood & Oysters for the best raw oyster selection in Birmingham.
 The restaurant also offers uniquely crafted seafood options such as seared New England scallops paired with short rib and curry clams.
-Helen is another refined fine-dining establishment offering elevated southern fare and an extensive wine list.

 Shop Local